Stock market today: Wall Street drops as markets tumble worldwide

 Most companies have been topping expectations for the first quarter of the year, but much of that is because analysts set the bar particularly low.
 S&P 500 companies are still on track to report a second straight quarter of weaker profits from year-ago levels.

-That has Wall Street focused even more on what companies say about their future prospects as how they performed over the past several months.
+That has Wall Street focused even more on what companies say about their future prospects than how they performed over the past several months.

-Agilent Technologies tumbled 11.3% for the largest loss in the S&P 500 despite reporting stronger profit and revenue for the latest quarter than analysts expected.
+Agilent Technologies tumbled 7.9% despite reporting stronger profit and revenue for the latest quarter than analysts expected.
 It cut its forecasts for earnings and sales for the full fiscal year and said the market has become increasingly challenging.

-Analog Devices was close behind, falling 8.4% despite also reporting stronger profit and revenue for the latest quarter than expected.
+Analog Devices fell 8.1% despite also reporting stronger profit and revenue for the latest quarter than expected.
 It gave a forecast for earnings in the current quarter that fell short of analysts’ expectations.

-In the bond market, the yield on the 10-year Treasury fell to 3.69% from 3.70% late Tuesday.
+In the bond market, the yield on the 10-year Treasury rose to 3.73% from 3.70% late Tuesday.
 It helps set rates for mortgages and other important loans.

-The yield on the two-year Treasury, which moves more on expectations for Fed action, fell to 4.30% from 4.33%.
+The yield on the two-year Treasury, which moves more on expectations for Fed action, rose to 4.37% from 4.33%.

 ——